Loaded with Omega 3's and ready in under 30 minutes, this grilled salmon with lemon garlic sauce is sure to please any palate.

-- 20 oz salmon cut in 3-4 oz filets
+- 20 oz salmon (cut in 3-4 oz filets)

-- 2 tbs olive oil
+- 2 tablespoons extra virgin olive oil

-- 2 cloves garlic grated
+- 2 cloves garlic (grated)

 - 1 zest and juice of lemon

-- 1/4 c fresh parsley chopped
+- ¼ cup fresh parsley (chopped)

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-Pre-heat a grill (or grill pan) on high heat.
+- Pre-heat a grill (or grill pan) on high heat.

-Season flesh side of the salmon with a sprinkle of salt and pepper.
+- Season flesh side of the salmon with a sprinkle of salt and pepper.

-When grill is hot, spray with non-stick grilling spray.
+- When grill is hot, spray with non-stick grilling spray.

-Place salmon on the grill and cook about 5-6 minutes per side until you reach your desired level of doneness.
+- Place salmon on the grill and cook about 5-6 minutes per side until you reach your desired level of doneness.
 (I like mine a little pink, especially when it's high quality sockeye.)

-While fish is cooking, whisk together olive oil, garlic, lemon juice/zest, parsley, salt and pepper.
+- While fish is cooking, whisk together olive oil, garlic, lemon juice/zest, parsley, salt and pepper.

-Drizzle sauce over the fish before serving.
+- Drizzle sauce over the fish before serving.